Lucky's Markets in Venice, Sarasota could become Aldi

 Last week, the chain announced that following Kroger divesting its ownership share of the chain in December 2019, it would be closing nearly all its locations, including those in Sarasota and Venice.

-On Wednesday, the announcement - in a way - reversed the closings.
-The news release states that Lucky's owners entered into a purchase agreement with a group led by Bo and Trish Sharon, the founders of the company, for seven locations that will continue to operate.
+The Wednesday announcement — in a way — reversed the closings.
+The news release states that Lucky’s owners entered into an asset purchase agreement with a group led by Bo and Trish Sharon, the founders of the company, for seven locations that will continue to operate.

 The other Florida locations Aldi may take over include: Coral Springs, Oakland Park, Vineland and Colonial Landing (Orlando).